surniaulula/wpsso/readme.txt

 = 18.18.0-rc.1 =

-(2024/11/10) Improved performance when creating the markup for WooCommerce shipping offers.
+(2024/11/10) Improved performance when creating markup for WooCommerce shipping offers.

 = 18.17.0 =